spress/spress.yosymfony.com/docs/2.0/developers/index.md

 #### Plugin PHP file {#plugin-phpfile}

-In your new plugin PHP file you need to create class with the same name as the file.
+In your new plugin PHP file you need to create a **class with the same name** as the file.

 #### composer.json {#composer-json}

-The `composer.json` file contains information about your plugin like name, entry-point class or other libraries required by it.
+The `composer.json` file contains information about your plugin like name, entry-point class or other libraries required by this one.

 ```
 {